Looking for passive income ideas that actually work?

 With drop shipping, you don’t have to worry about carrying any inventory.
 You’re simply a go-between of a client and a company that makes a profit.

-If you’re interested in starting a drop shipping business, consider using a platform like Shopify to sell your digital products.
+If you’re interested drop shipping, consider using a platform like Shopify to sell your digital products.

 12. Write a Book